History of the Shroud of Turin

 The history of the Shroud of Turin begins in the year 1390 AD, when Bishop Pierre d'Arcis wrote a memorandum where he charged that the Shroud was a forgery.
 Historical records seem to indicate that a shroud bearing an image of a crucified man existed in the possession of Geoffroy de Charny in the small town of Lirey, France around the years 1353 to 1357.
 The history from the 15th century to the present is well-documented.

 The period until 1390 is subject to debate and controversy among historians.
 Prior to the 14th century there are some allegedly congruent but controversial references such as the Pray Codex.
-Although there are numerous reports of Jesus' burial shroud, or an image of his head, of unknown origin, being venerated in various locations before the 14th century, there is no reliable historical evidence that these refer to the shroud currently at Turin Cathedral.
+Although there are numerous reports of Jesus' burial shroud, or an image of his head, of unknown origin, being venerated in various locations before the 14th century, there is no reliable historical evidence that these refer to the shroud currently held at Turin Cathedral.
 A burial cloth, which some historians maintain was the Shroud, was owned by the Byzantine emperors but disappeared during the Sack of Constantinople in 1204.
 Barbara Frale has cited that the Order of Knights Templar were in the possession of a relic showing a red, monochromatic image of a bearded man on linen or cotton.

 In 1453 Margaret de Charny deeded the Shroud to the House of Savoy.
 In 1532, the shroud suffered damage from a fire in the church in Chambery, France where it was stored.
 A drop of molten silver from the reliquary produced a symmetrically placed mark through the layers of the folded cloth.
 Poor Clare Nuns attempted to repair this damage with patches.
 Repairs were made to the shroud in 1694 by Sebastian Valfrè to improve the repairs of the Poor Clare nuns.
 Further repairs were made in 1868 by Clotilde of Savoy.